-- a) Recall division facts for the 3 times table to the 12 multiple (i.e. 24 ÷ 3 = 2) b) Count in multiples of 4 to the 12th multiple (i.e. 4, 8, 12, 16 etc.) - c) Recall multiplication and division facts for the 2, 3, 5 and 10 times tables to the 12th multiple which objective to then be taught in class as mental maths starters alongside home week, the children will sit a short 10 question Rocket Test (as to the next step, they need to show that they are able to meet each of the objectives within the step that they are working on.
+Each child will be told which objective to begin with.
+These will then be taught in class as mental maths starters alongside home a) Recall division facts for the 3 times table to the 12 multiple (i.e. 24 ÷ 3 = 2) b) Count in multiples of 4 to the 12th multiple (i.e. 4, 8, 12, 16 etc.)

-and contact your certificate during child's class Rewards Assembly eacher if you have and a prize any questions https://www.topmarks.co.uk/maths-games/7-11-years/times-tables https://mathsframe.co.uk/en/resources/resource/477/Multiplication-Tables-Check
+At the end of each week, the children will sit a short 10 question Rocket Test (as appropriate).

+c) Recall multiplication and division facts for the 2, 3, 5 and 10 times tables to the 12th multiple move on ep, they completed, each that they child will receive a certificate during es within they are

+For a child to move on to the next step, they need to show that they are able to meet each of the objectives within the step that they are working on.

+Please support

+your child at home

+a and contact your

+child's class

+ly teacher if you have

+any questions.